5 Tips for Maintaining a Healthy Home

 Additionally, indoor plants may promote better air quality indoors.
 Studies have shown health improvements for those for live or work in buildings with plants compared to those without.
 Benefits include a reduction in conditions such as:

 Clean water is essential for good health.
 Many people rely on expensive bottled water as their primary source of drinking water at home, creating an ongoing expense that also may not be the healthiest.
 We recommend installing a whole-home or under-sink water filtration system to guarantee clean, safe drinking water.

 Whole-home and under-sink filters remove particles and contaminants from your water, promoting both safety and quality.
 During a pandemic or other situations when grocery options may be limited, a filtration system ensures a steady supply of clean drinking water is readily available for you and your family.
 Making the switch from bottled water can also save you money over the filter's lifetime compared to the cost of store-bought bottled water.

 How to Finance Major Changes at Home

 Making improvements to create a healthy home can offer many benefits, and some upgrades might even offer a long-term payoff.
 However, it can also mean paying for expenses up front.
 Whether you’re planning a major home renovation or making smaller changes to keep your family healthier at home, First Service can help.
-Our home equity loans allow you to take cash from your home’s existing equity.
+Our home improvement loans give you cash help you tackle any project you might be imagining.
 With competitive, fixed rates and flexible terms, we make it easy to get a loan that works for you.

-Complete the form below to speak with our friendly, knowledgeable team about whether a home equity loan may be right for you!
+Complete the form below to speak with our friendly, knowledgeable team about whether a home improvement loan may be right for you!